Damarcreative/rem-wm/README.md

 # Rem-WM: Watermark Remover using Florence and Lama Cleaner

-Welcome to **Rem-WM**, a powerful watermark remover tool that leverages the capabilities of Microsoft Florence and Lama Cleaner models.
+**Rem-WM**, a powerful watermark remover tool that leverages the capabilities of Microsoft Florence and Lama Cleaner models.
 This tool provides an easy-to-use interface for removing watermarks from images, with support for both individual images and batch processing.

 ### Test
 https://huggingface.co/spaces/DamarJati/Remove-watermark